PaulJette/FormGenerator/README.md

 ## Development Journey and Challenges

-This project took over 12 hours to complete.
+This project took ~16 hours to complete.
 As my first Blazor application, it served as both a learning opportunity and a practical implementation of a dynamic form system.

 ### Key Challenges